 In thinking about who to name as your health care representative, choose someone who respects your wishes, even if he or she has different opinions.
 For example, your proxy might always choose CPR for herself.
 But if you do not want CPR, she should be able to tell the health care team and family your wishes.

 Your health care representative should be able to handle a disagreement.
 For example, a family member might disagree with your caregiver.
 Your health care proxy should be able to express your wishes to the people who disagree.

 Consider choosing a second health care representative, too.
 This person can help if the first person cannot.

 What to do after you choose a representative

 Once you choose someone, fill out your state’s health care representative form.
-Sign it and give your doctor a copy.
+Sign it, have it witnessed or notarized, and give your doctor a copy.